Division of Student Affairs > Support Services > Counseling

 Virtual Outreach Programs and Workshops: Visit our Outreach page to view our current outreach programs.

 UCS has a diverse, caring, and competent professional staff that works from a variety of theoretical perspectives.
 Some students find that talking to a counselor once is sufficient to resolve their immediate concern.
 Our counselors can help you in a variety of ways because they are excellent sounding boards, compassionate listeners, and skillful experts in the problems of living.
 If further services would be beneficial, these will be discussed and recommendations will be made by the counselor.

 UCS offers primarily short-term counseling, but we do provide referrals to the community when students could benefit from longer term services.

 Contact University Counseling Services

-Typically, the first step is calling our Lincoln Park office (773 325 7779) or Loop Campus office (312 362 6923) in order to set up an initial consultation appointment.
+The first step is calling our main number, (773) 325-7779 (Lincoln Park Campus) or (312) 362-6923 (Loop Campus) to set up an Initial Consultation appointment.
 You will have the opportunity to discuss your concerns with a counselor for about 15-20 minutes in order to assess what kind of service would be most helpful.
-Initial consultations are usually conducted telephonically but can also be scheduled in person.
+Initial consultations are conducted by telephone.

 Please note: if you are experiencing an urgent or crisis situation, please call or walk-in to one of our offices and let the secretary know it’s an emergency.
 For more information on crisis and emergency services, please click here